Desserts

 8. Dollop frosting onto this and spread to the edges in a level layer.

-9. Top this with a second cake layer and repeat with the frosting and remaining two cake layers.
+9. Top this with a second cake layer and repeat with the frosting and the remaining two cake layers.

 10. Use the remaining frosting to cover the top and sides of the cake.
 Chill the cake until ready to serve.